-According to Arizona Revised Statute (A.R.S.)
-41-151.18: ..."records" means all books, papers, maps, photographs or other documentary materials, regardless of physical form or characteristics, including prints or copies of such items produced or reproduced on film or electronic media pursuant to section 41-151.16, made or received by any governmental agency in pursuance of law or in connection with the transaction of public business and preserved or appropriate for preservation by the agency or its legitimate successor as evidence of the organization, functions, policies, decisions, procedures, operations or other activities of the government, or because of the informational and historical value of data contained in the record, and includes records that are made confidential by statute.
-Library or museum material made or acquired solely for reference or exhibition purposes, extra copies of documents preserved only for convenience of reference and stocks of publications or documents intended for sale or distribution to interested persons are not included within the definition of records as used in this article.
+According to Arizona Revised Statutes (A.R.S.) § 41-151: "records" means all books, papers, maps, photographs or other documentary materials, regardless of physical form or characteristics, including prints or copies of such items produced or reproduced on film or electronic media pursuant to section 41-151.16, made or received by any governmental agency in pursuance of law or in connection with the transaction of public business and preserved or appropriate for preservation by the agency or its legitimate successor as evidence of the organization, functions, policies, decisions, procedures, operations or other activities of the government, or because of the informational and historical value of data contained in the record.

-Some agencies, such as the Clerk of the Court's office or the Recorder's office, may provide access to their public records at terminals.
-This may be the most effective way to search for records if there is no online access.
-The agency will most likely charge printing and copying costs.
+Some agencies, such as a Clerk of Court or Recorder's Office, provide access to public records at terminals located on premises.
+The agency may charge printing fees for copies of records.
+This is often the most effective way to search for records if online access is not available.

-Upon request, most agencies will provide records by mail, fax or telephone.
-Access may be limited if you do not have enough information identifying the record(s) you are looking for.
-The agency will most likely charge printing and copying costs.
-To help expedite the process, look for a records request form online to print and mail to the appropriate agency.
+Upon request, most agencies will provide records by mail, fax, or telephone.
+The agency may charge printing and/or postage fees for copies of records.
+Access may be limited if you do not have enough information to identify the record(s) you are seeking.
+To expedite the process, submit a records request form for the particular agency.

 |Corporations||Arizona Corporation Commission|

 |County Records||Maricopa County Public Records Request|

 |Liens||Vehicle liens: Arizona Department of Transportation, Motor Vehicle Division

 Uniform Commercial Code liens: Office of the Secretary of State